Shalate-Mts/pythonwk7/README.md

-**Objective For this Assignment:**
+Overview

-To load and analyze a dataset using the pandas library in Python.
+This project involves loading, analyzing, and visualizing the Iris Dataset using Python libraries (pandas, matplotlib, seaborn).
+The main tasks were:

-To create simple plots and charts with the matplotlib library for visualizing the data.
+Load and explore the dataset.

-**Submission Requirements**
+Perform basic data analysis (e.g., descriptive statistics, group analysis).

-Submit a Jupyter notebook (.ipynb file) or Python script (.py file) containing:
+Create visualizations to highlight key insights.

-- Data loading and exploration steps.
+Tasks Completed
-- Basic data analysis results.
+1. Data Loading and Exploration
-- Visualizations.
+Loaded the Iris Dataset using sklearn and converted it into a pandas DataFrame.

-- Any findings or observations.
+Explored the dataset using methods like .head(), .info(), and .describe().

-**Task 2:** Basic Data Analysis
+2. Basic Data Analysis
-- Compute the basic statistics of the numerical columns (e.g., mean, median, standard deviation) using .describe().
+Computed basic statistics (mean, median, standard deviation) for numerical columns.

-- Perform groupings on a categorical column (for example, species, region, or department) and compute the mean of a numerical column for each group.
+Grouped the data by species and calculated the average of numerical columns for each group.

-- Identify any patterns or interesting findings from your analysis.
+3. Data Visualizations

-**Task 3:** Data Visualization
+Created four visualizations:

-Create at least four different types of visualizations:
+Line Chart: Showed trends in sepal length.
-- Line chart showing trends over time (for example, a time-series of sales data).
+    - Bar Chart: Compared average petal length across species.

-- Bar chart showing the comparison of a numerical value across categories (e.g., average petal length per species).
+     - Pie grapg: Displayed the distribution of sepal lengths.

-- Histogram of a numerical column to understand its distribution.
+    - Scatter Plot: Visualized the relationship between sepal length and petal length.

-- Scatter plot to visualize the relationship between two numerical columns (e.g., sepal length vs. petal length).
+4. Error Handling
-- Customize your plots with titles, labels for axes, and legends where necessary.
+     - Implemented basic error handling to catch potential file or data issues.

-**Additional Instructions**
+Files

-**Dataset Suggestions:**
+HIVdataset.ipynb: Jupyter notebook with the full analysis and visualizations.

-You can use publicly available datasets from sites like **Kaggle or UCI Machine Learning Repository**.
+HIVdataset.py: Python script version of the notebook. hiv_prevalence.csv: Dataset used alonside the programme

-The Iris dataset (a classic dataset for classification problems) can be accessed via sklearn.datasets.load_iris(), which can be used for the analysis.
+**How to Run**

-**Plot Customization:**
+   Install the required libraries:

-Customize the plots using the matplotlib library to add titles, axis labels, and legends.
+        - pip install pandas matplotlib seaborn scikit-learn
-Use seaborn for additional plotting styles, which can make your charts more visually appealing.
+        - Open iris_analysis.ipynb in Jupyter Notebook or run iris_analysis.py in a Python environment.

-**Error Handling:**
+**Key Insights**

-Handle possible errors during the file reading (e.g., file not found), missing data, or incorrect data types by using exception-handling mechanisms (try, except).
+Visualizations revealed trends, distributions, and relationships between the measurements of the flowers.

-**Submission:**
+**Conclusion**

-Ensure your submission is complete with all necessary code and explanations.
-Make sure that each plot is properly labeled and provides insights into the dataset.
+This project demonstrates basic data analysis and visualization techniques using Python.
+It provides insights into the Iris dataset and offers a foundation for more advanced analysis.